FernandoBasso/dev-how-to/javascript/redux-getting-started-abramov/README.md

 When an action comes in, it calls the reducers with the part of the state that they manage and the action and combines the results into the new state object.

-15 Redux: Reducer Composition with combineReducers()
+15 Reducer Composition with combineReducers()
 ----------------------------------------------------
 [Video Lesson 15](https://egghead.io/lessons/react-redux-reducer-composition-with-combinereducers)

 Use of Redux's implementation of ``combineReducers()``.

-16 Redux: Implementing combineReducers() from Scratch
+16 Implementing combineReducers() from Scratch
 -----------------------------------------------------
 [Video Lesson 16](https://egghead.io/lessons/react-redux-implementing-combinereducers-from-scratch)